KorAP/Krill/Readme.md

 ## Setup

-To fetch the latest version of Krill ...
+To install the latest version of Krill from scratch, do ...

 ```
 $ git clone https://github.com/KorAP/Krill
 $ cd Krill
 ```

-To run the test suite ...
+Then run the test suite ...

 ```
 $ mvn clean test